 VMware Academic Program (VMAP)

-VMWare has graciously made much of its virtualization technology available to the CSE department.
+VMWare has graciously made much of its virtualization technology available to the CSE School.
 CSE Students can use desktop virtualization products free of charge for one year as part of qualified coursework or research projects.
 This program includes VMWare Workstation for Linux/Windows and VMware Fusion for Macs.
 Faculty can use additional VMware software under specific program usage guidelines, free of charge, in a wide variety of areas of academic research and classroom instruction.
 This is offered through the VMware Academic Program (VMAP), and certain terms and conditions do apply, so please be sure to understand those limits.
 You can download software directly to your system.
 Your full @cs email address is your VMAP username.
 Get It Free Here!

-Microsoft and VMWare, two of our Industrial Affiliates, have graciously made their software available free of charge for every undergraduate major, graduate student, faculty member, and instructional and research lab system in the department.
+Microsoft and VMWare, two of our Industrial Affiliates, have graciously made their software available free of charge for every undergraduate major, graduate student, faculty member, and instructional and research lab system in the School.

 - CSL / Support Home